The article was updated on March 30, 2021.

 - Advanced personalization can be achieved through location-based services (Beacons or simply GPS tracking) or customized suggestions, based on previous searches or shopping history.
 Based on a survey conducted by Swirl Networks, 88% of consumers are more likely to shop with retailers that deliver personalized experiences.
 Adding a personal touch to your mobile app will boost your customer experience and improve your conversion rate.

-- In-app customer service, represented by an online assistant, has proven to be invaluable addition to a mobile commerce product.
+- In-app customer service, represented by an online assistant, has proven to be an invaluable addition to a mobile commerce product.
 In fact, American Marketing Association has found that live chats can increase your conversion by 20%, making the customers three times more likely to buy from you.
 Providing answers to all customer’s questions right in the process of a purchase can reduce the cart abandonment rate.
 Alternatively, you can implement a “Click to Call” option instead of offering live chat.

 Read also: Personal Shopper Apps Development